belang/black_bean/doc/black_bean_processor.rst

 The decoder decodes the instruction according to current state, decides the next state and export control signals.
+Not all instructions is decoded in Decoder.
+Some convenient instructions are realized in the related function moduls.

 The input and state decide the next state and output.
 Here let n_source and n_target indicate the next excuting instruction.